datacarpentry/organization-genomics/episodes/03-ncbi-sra.md

 In our experiments we're usually generating our own genomic data, but many types of analyses use reference data or you may want to use it to compare your results or annotate your data with publicly available data.
 You may also want to do a full project or set of analyses using publicly available data.
 This data is a great, and essential, resource for genomic data analysis.

 There are many repositories for public data.
 Some model organisms or fields have specific databases, and there are ones for particular types of data.
-Two of the most comprehensive are provided by the [National Center for Biotechnology Information  (NCBI)](https://www.ncbi.nlm.nih.gov) has the [Sequence Read Archive (SRA)](https://trace.ncbi.nlm.nih.gov/Traces/sra/) and the [European Nucleotide Archive (EMBL-EBI)](https://www.ebi.ac.uk/) has their [Nucleic Acid Archive](https://www.ebi.ac.uk/ena).
-In this lesson we're working with the NCBI database, but the general process is the same for any database.
+Two of the most comprehensive public repositories are provided by the [National Center for Biotechnology Information  (NCBI)](https://www.ncbi.nlm.nih.gov) and the [European Nucleotide Archive (EMBL-EBI)](https://www.ebi.ac.uk/).
+The NCBI's [Sequence Read Archive (SRA)](https://trace.ncbi.nlm.nih.gov/Traces/sra/) is the database we will be using for this lesson, but the EMBL-EBI's Nucleic Acid Archive (ENA) is also useful.
+The general processes are the similar for any database.

 # Accessing the original archived data